 When a Rosette program performs poorly, it is often due to one of four common issues, described next.

-Rosette supports assertions containing symbolic values of integer or real type.
-But satisfiability solving with these types is expensive (or, in the worst case, undecidable), and even simple queries can be unacceptably slow.
+Rosette supports assertions and assumptions containing symbolic values of integer or real type.
+But solving queries with these types is expensive (or, in the worst case, undecidable), and even simple queries can be unacceptably slow.

-One solution to performance issues with assertions involving integers or reals is Rosette’s current-bitwidth parameter, which controls the reasoning precision used for queries.
-When current-bitwidth is set to a value k other than #f, Rosette approximates integer? and real? values using signed k-bit bitvectors.
-This approximation can make assertions involving integers and reals more efficiently decidable.
+One solution is to change Rosette’s current-bitwidth parameter, which controls the reasoning precision used for queries.
+When current-bitwidth is set to a value k other than #f, Rosette approximates integer? and real? values using signed k-bit bitvectors, which can make queries involving integers and reals faster to solve.

 > (current-bitwidth 5) > (define-symbolic x integer?) > (solve (assert (> x 15)))